 After some years of using Firefox (currently version 38.0.5) with Session Restore enabled (the browser saves all the tabs from the previous session and reload them at the next start-up) it started to act weird and freeze for around 10 seconds 3 or 4 times a day.
 This very annoying behavior is caused by the presence of multiple useless Session Restore files.
 To delete those files open a new tab and type “about:support” in the address bar, then in the “Application Basics” area click on the “Open Directory” button placed next to “Profile Directory”.

-The whole web is full of pseudo guides on how to properly – that’s the key word here – configure Nginx to perform caching alongside with PHP-FPM, but every single one fail to mention some minor steps resulting in a borked half functioning implementation.
+The whole web is full of pseudo guides on how to properly - that is the key word here - configure Nginx to perform caching alongside with PHP-FPM, but every single one of them fails to mention some minor steps resulting in a borked half functioning implementation.
 For example, not a single one mention the necessity to edit /etc/php.ini and set session.use_cookies to 0.
 Too bad that without doing so caching with WordPress in combination with certain plugins or themes (for example MainWP or Enfold theme) is completely not working; the following headers get added to every HTTP response: